-In the summer months, winegrowers do several different “green works” in the vineyard to regulate the quality of the grapes and consequently the wine.
-“Green works” refers to all vineyard tasks which affect the leaf surface area, such as: leaf trimming, leaf thinning, shoot thinning, shoot positioning, as well as cluster removal.
-In this article we are going to take a closer look on leaf thinning, also known as leafing, leaf removal, cluster zone leaf removal, leaf pulling and defoliation.
-All those terms basically refer to removing selected leaves from the area around the fruit cluster.
+Winegrowers do several different canopy management tasks in the vineyard to regulate the quality of the grapes and consequently the wine.
+Canopy management refers to all vineyard tasks which affect the structure of the grapevine canopy, such as pruning, leaf trimming, leaf thinning, shoot thinning, shoot positioning, cluster removal, etc. In this article we are going to take a closer look at leaf thinning, also known as leafing, leaf removal, cluster zone leaf removal, leaf pulling and defoliation.
+All those terms basically refer to removing of selected leaves from the area around the fruit cluster.

 A number of studies have shown that a proper(!) cluster zone leaf removal can:

 – increase exposure of clusters to sunlight and allowing light penetration